googleapis/github-repo-automation/README.md

 $ repo list [--title title]
 ```

-Iterates over all open pull requests matching `title` (all PRs if
+Iterates over all open pull requests matching `title` (this can be a regex,
-no regex for title is given) in all configured repositories, and prints them.
+and all PRs will be processed if no regex for title is given)
+in all configured repositories, and prints them.

 `$ repo list --title 🚀`